Serve in aCoupe glass

 How to make:

-To make the drink, STIR honey with Scotch until honey dissolves.
+STIR honey with Scotch in base of shaker until honey dissolves.
 Add other ingredients, SHAKE with ice and fine strain into chilled glass.

-Forget the porridge and kick start your day with a Atholl Brose.
+Forget the porridge and kick start your day with an Atholl Brose.
+Consider using raw heather honey.

 Our adaptation of a Scottish classic.